Interactivity in charts

 • Interactivity provides additional dimensions and methods for communicating using data

-• Plotly is a powerful for creating interactive plots in R
+• {ggiraph} is a powerful way to create interactive plots in R